Would You Let This Happen to Someone You Love?

 What would you do?
 Would you give a damn?

 Because this is what gay, lesbian, bisexual and transgender youth have to endure at school, every single day.
 Over 90% of gay and transgender youth have been verbally or physically harassed or assaulted in the past year, compared to 62% of their straight classmates.
 Nearly 3 out of 4 gay and transgender students are frequently called derogatory names, like“faggot” or “dyke” at school.
 And over a third of students who reported an incident of bullying said that school staff did nothing in response.

 Bullying is a big deal

-When two-thirds of gay and transgender students report hearing homophobic remarks—from school staff—it’s a big deal.
+When over half of gay and transgender students report hearing homophobic remarks—from school staff—it’s a big deal.

 When 95% of secondary school principals report that students at their schools have been harassed because of their gender expression—and nearly one-third of principals acknowledge their staff are poor at dealing effectively with homophobic bullying, it’s a big deal.

 And when only 19 states and the District of Columbia have safe school laws in place that include protections based on sexual orientation, it’s a big deal.

 In fact, it’s something to give a damn about.
 Because ask yourself: Would you allow any of this to happen to someone you love?
 Or would you give a damn?